coder123332/chatbubble-project/README.md

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
 The app now includes a large centered button labeled "Get Your FatLove Stickers Here" that links to the Yungfika shop.
+Beneath it there are three buttons for different chat bubble generators &ndash; only the Pixel Chat Bubble is available right now while the other two say "Coming Soon".

 Currently, two official plugins are available: